Hunting:Elephant

 ELEPHANT HUNTING AREAS

-Elephant hunting re-opened in Zambia during the 2005 season and the Lower Lupande area was one of the very few areas awarded Elephant license.
-Most clients harvest 50pound tuskers and up.
-The largest was an 80 pound tusker taken in 2007.
-Total cost for a elephant hunt is $40,000 to $45,000.
-Again, we advise to hunt buff and elephant as a combination.
+Elephant hunting reopened in Zambia during the 2005 season, and the Lower Lupande area was one of the very few areas awarded an elephant license.
+Most clients harvest 50-pound tuskers and up.
+The largest was an 80-pound tusker taken in 2007.
+Total cost for an elephant hunt is $40,000 to $45,000.
+Again, we advise hunting buff and elephant as a combination.

-It is also possible to add a 7 day safari to your Elephant hunt that include hunting the Kafue Flats and Bangweulu Swamp area where the following exotic species will be on your quota: Zambezi Sitatunga, Black Letswe, Tsessebe, Common Reedbuck, Oribi and Kafue Lechwe. – Guided “1×1” $11,500 p.p.
+It is also possible to add a 7-day safari to your elephant hunt that includes hunting the Kafue Flats and Bangweulu Swamp area where the following exotic species will be on your quota: Zambezi Sitatunga, Black Letswe, Tsessebe, Common Reedbuck, Oribi, and Kafue Lechwe. – Guided “1×1” $11,500 p.p.

 Reach out now!